-There are over 11,000 injuries and 500 deaths each year, in UK homes, due to fire – according to the UK fire services.
+According to the UK fire services, there are over 11,000 injuries and 500 deaths each year, in UK homes, due to fire.
 You’re twice as likely to die in a house fire that has no smoke alarm, compared to one that does.

-Installing a smoke alarm today will protect you, your family and your home in 2021 & beyond.
+Installing a smoke alarm today will protect you & your family in 2022 & beyond.
 Fortunately, getting a good smoke alarm is cheap.
 Plus, they’re easy to install and if you buy one with the British Standard Kitemark, you’re assured it will work.

-However, an alarm that goes off every time you make a piece of toast, really isn’t helpful.
-What’s important; is that you install the right type of detector in the right place – more information below.
+However, an alarm that goes off every time you make a piece of toast isn’t helpful.
+What’s important; is that you install the right type of detector in the right place (more on this later).
 There’s every reason to buy and install your detector, without delay – read on to see the Verum best buys…

-For six quid, this budget smoke alarm has a lot going for it.
+For around a tenner, this budget smoke alarm has a lot going for it.
 Its optical technology will detect slow smouldering fires and raise the alarm, allowing you and your family to escape before it’s too late.

 There are no wires to connect with a battery detector making it quick & easy to install.
 Plus, with this model, you won’t need to replace the battery, although you must still check the alarm regularly.